Manual Treatments: Cox Flexion Distraction Technique

 Is Cox Flexion Distraction Technique the solution to my pain?

 Maybe.
 Some common conditions that the Cox Technique can be used for are:

 - herniated discs

 - facet syndrome

 However, the technique is not exclusive to these conditions.
-Talk to Dr. Waldorf about your pain, and let him perform a thorough examination to determine what treatment might be right for you.
+Talk about your pain, and let him/her perform a thorough examination to determine what treatment might be right for you.